Difference between CRCA vs HRCA: Cold rolled close annealed vs Hot rolled close annealed

 Hot Rolled Close Annealed Sheet ( HRCA)

-Dimensional accuracy and surface finish are poor in hot rolled steel.
-Hot rolled steel is usually softer compare to cold rolled steel due to heating.
+Dimensional accuracy and surface finish are poor in hot-rolled steel.
+Hot-rolled steel is usually softer compared to cold-rolled steel due to heating.
 Due to poor surface finish, HRCA sheets are not used in precision parts.

-A typical example of uses of HRCA sheet is in bus floor or train floor.
+A typical example of uses of HRCA sheets is on the bus floor or train floor.

 If the sheet thickness is below 6 mm, then it is called a sheet, Anything beyond 6 mm thickness is called blocks.
 This is a traditional industry practice.